ComputerLars/The-Syntheticist-Papers/content/2virtualpoliticians.md

 <hr style="border: 1px solid #f3ff00;">

-3\. **Pedro Markun & Lex AI, Rede Sustentabilidade, 2024**: Campaigning for São Paulo’s city council in 2024 under Brazil’s “Sustainable Network Party,” Pedro Markun partnered with Lex AI to create a human-AI hybrid candidacy.
+3\. **Pedro Markun & Lex AI, Rede Sustentabilidade, 2024**: [Pedro Markun's](https://www.lex.tec.br/) campaign for São Paulo’s city council in 2024 under Brazil’s “Sustainable Network Party” partnered with Lex AI to create a human-AI hybrid candidacy.
 Markun, a hacker and civic activist, engaged Lex to draft policy, monitor public contracts, and engage with residents.
 Initiatives included *Uma IA por Aluno* for AI educational assistants and *Meu Bairro Transparente* for blockchain-tracked government spending.
 Meta suspended Lex’s WhatsApp account without warning, briefly restored it, and then blocked it again, ignoring an extrajudicial notice.
 Markun then sued Meta, criticizing its unchecked power: “Meta is acting more royal than the king”.
 The campaign emphasized using AI to engage citizens directly, thus both setting new precedents for algorithmic participation and pushing the legal boundaries for political AI.

 <div style="text-align: center;">
   <img src="../images/image24.png" style="max-width: 60%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">